Morphisms on the modular curve $X_0(p)$ and degree $6$ points: Modular curves with finitely many degree points

-Now we deal with $p=197$.
+We first deal with $p=197$.
 The only positive rank simple abelian variety $A\subset J_0(197)$ is the elliptic curve $E$ with LMFDB label \lmfdbec{197}{a}{1}.
-This can be checked on This curve $E$ has modular degree equal to $10$.
-Therefore, we cannot use \Cref{kv_df_theorem} to eliminate this curve because we do not know how to prove that $X_0(197)$ is not a normalization of a Debarre-Fahlaoui curve.
+It has modular degree equal to $10$.
+This can be checked on

 \begin{proposition} The variety $W_6^0 X_0(197)_\Q$ does not contain a translate of a positive rank abelian variety.
 Consequently, the modular curve $X_0(197)$ has only finitely many degree $6$ points over $\Q$. \end{proposition} \begin{proof} According to the LMFDB, $J_0(197)$ has only two simple isogeny factors of positive rank.
 These are the elliptic curve corresponding to the newform \lmfdbmf{197}{2}{a}{a} and a $5$-dimensional abelian variety corresponding to the newform \lmfdbmf{197}{2}{a}{b}.
 A translate of the $5$-dimensional variety cannot be contained in $W_6^0 X_0(197)$ due to \Cref{DF_AV_dim}.
 Note that the newform only specifies an elliptic curve up to isogeny.
 However, the elliptic curve with the LMFDB label \lmfdbec{197}{a}{1} corresponding to the modular form \lmfdbmf{197}{2}{a}{a} is the only one in its isogeny class.